 - The facility/home must ensure that they continue to comply with Resident Rights requirements

-- Compassionate care visits allowed at any time, regardless of resident’s vaccination status.
+- Compassionate care visits are allowed at any time, regardless of the resident’s vaccination status.
 (For more information see compassionate care visitation)

 - Visitors and residents must continue to wear face coverings and practice hand hygiene.

 - Facilities in outbreak status should follow guidance from state and local health authorities and CMS on when visitation should be paused.

 - Visitors should be counseled about their potential to be exposed to SARS-CoV-2 in the facility if they are permitted to visit.

 - Quarantine is no longer recommended for residents who are being admitted to a post-acute care facility if they are up to date with vaccinations and have not had prolonged close contact with someone with SARS-CoV-2 infection in the prior 14 days.

 - Quarantine residents who are not up to date with vaccination for 10 days or 7 days with a negative test

 - CMS Visitation for Skilled Nursing Facilities and CMS Visitation Frequently Asked Questions

 Washington Administrative Code WAC 246-101 requires laboratories to report all COVID-19 results to DOH and their Local Health Jurisdiction within 24 hours (including positive, negative (DOH only), inconclusive; and other results based on State Health Officer Letters).
 This reporting requirement applies to all facilities using POC or rapid screening tests for COVID-19.
 This includes clinics that are not traditionally a lab, such as long-term care facilities, schools, and correctional facilities.

 Option 1: Submit online to DOH via SimpleReports.
 You can enroll in this process here SimpleReport